 Michelin not ruling out return to Formula 1 25 June, 2013 Michelin F1 tyres Michelin has not denied reports that it might be shaping up to succeed Formula 1’s increasingly frustrated and somewhat out-of-favour official tyre supplier Pirelli.
 Indeed, some reports have even hinted that the French company’s candidature is being championed by FIA president Jean Todt.
 But Pascal Couasnon, Michelin’s competition boss, said the marque would not consider returning to F1 simply to rescue the sport amid its Pirelli crisis.
 Asked, however, if he can categorically rule out coming back to the pinnacle of motor sport, he told Speed Week: “No. “We all live in the same world, and it is clear what F1 is in terms of visibility — in this area F1 is a long way ahead.
 “Also when it comes to technology, [F1] could be extremely interesting,” added Couasnon.
 However, he insisted that Michelin would not simply decide ‘yes’ and push ahead with an F1 foray.
 “We would be willing to sit down and make some suggestions,” said Couasnon, indicating that Michelin would like to change some of the rules.
 Asked what he meant, he explained: “In terms of the type of tyres in terms of visibility, and what is the right mix for the spectacle and the challenge for tyre manufacturers.
 “We might suggest, for example, to change the tyre dimension for F1.
 Today in Formula 1 there are 13 inch wheels, but that doesn’t interest us.
 18 inches is a whole other thing,” he said.
 Couasnon also indicated that the current rules do not fit with F1’s moves to become more ‘green’.
 “A tyre that lasts only seven laps is difficult to relate to the idea of ‘green’,” he said.
 “We would only be interested [in F1] if we are able to have smart regulations in terms of the tyres.
 “It is not enough to return as the ‘saviour’ of F1.
 If there is another way, then we could say ‘why not?” added Couasnon.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.